Sufflavus/OoadExamples/README.md

 # OoadExamples
-Examples from the book 'Head First Object-Oriented Analysis and Design' rewritten in C#
+Examples from the book [Head First Object-Oriented Analysis and Design](http://shop.oreilly.com/product/9780596008673.do) rewritten in C#